alphagov/paas-cf/README.md

 NB: For personal development environments The CloudFoundry deployment (but not the supporting infrastructure) will [auto-delete overnight](#overnight-deletion-of-environments) by default.

-Run `gds aws paas-dev-admin -- make dev showenv` to show environment information such as system URLs.
+Run `gds aws paas-$ACCOUNT-admin -- make $ENV showenv` to show environment information such as system URLs.

-Run `gds aws paas-dev-admin -- make dev credhub` to get access to the credhub credential store.
+Run `gds aws paas-$ACCOUNT-admin -- make $ENV credhub` to get access to the credhub credential store.

 ### Shared development environments
 We work in shared development environments: `dev01`, `dev02` and `dev03`.
 They are identical to other development